 Discovering the Tall Girls: DES Action Australia

-Any drug which was thought to prevented miscarriage and result in bigger, healthier babies was of obvious interest to veterinary science.
-However, as in the earlier laboratory animal experiments, DES was soon shown to be deleterious to the health of the mother animal, to the DES exposed offspring and, interestingly, to subsequent litters.
-Thus, recommended use of DES in veterinary practice was limited to old animals, and animals that were never going to breed.
+Any drug which was thought to prevent miscarriage and result in bigger, healthier babies was of obvious interest to veterinary science.
+However, as in the earlier laboratory animal experiments, DES was soon shown to be deleterious to the health of the mother animal, to the DES-exposed offspring, and, interestingly, to subsequent litters.
+Thus, recommended use of DES in veterinary practice was limited to old animals and animals that were never going to breed.

 Clare, on behalf of DES Action, wrote to the RCH seeking clarification on the matter.
 A letter was received from the medical director of the RCH stating that DES had never been used for such a purpose.
 In addition, Clare was asked to go into the Victorian Health Department to meet with a department spokesperson.
 The doctor told Clare that the matter had been looked into and there was no evidence that DES was used for this purpose.
 We were thus reassured, both in writing and in person, that no such trial had taken place.

 So it came quite a shock several years later when I was contacted by a young woman who had been part of this nonexistent trial.
 She had attended the RCH and had been given DES to stunt her growth.
 She was in her early 20s and had been diagnosed with advanced invasive cervical cancer.
 As she was a nurse she knew this was very rare, particularly as she had none of the known risk factors for the disease.

 When I asked her how she found out about DES Action and obtained my phone number, she said her treating doctor (a well-known Ob/Gyn) had suggested she ring.
 He had made the connection between her DES exposure as a young girl and the subsequent cervical cancer.